-Ending a marriage has drastic financial implications no matter the age of the spouses.
+Ending a marriage has drastic financial implications, regardless of the spouses’ ages.
 But the longer the marriage, the more complicated a divorce becomes.
-In many cases in so-called gray divorce, you have to deal with dividing retirement benefits, Social Security, and many other specific monetary issues.
+In many cases of so-called gray divorce, you must address dividing retirement benefits, Social Security, and other specific financial issues.

 What Is Gray Divorce?

-Gray divorce generally refers to spouses over the age of 50 ending a marriage.
+Gray divorce generally refers to spouses over the age of 50 who end their marriage.
 The divorce rate for couples over 50 has more than doubled over the last 20 years.
-Roughly one in four divorces involve couples over 50, while roughly one in ten involve couples over 65.
+Roughly one in four divorces involve couples aged 50 and older, while approximately one in ten involve couples aged 65 and older.

 Is Gray Divorce Different?

-Divorce at any age follows the same laws.
-However, couples approaching retirement face a number of unique potential pitfalls and challenges.
+The same laws govern divorce at any age.
+However, couples approaching retirement face several unique potential pitfalls and challenges.
 Here are some common mistakes to avoid in divorce as you near retirement.

 What Retirement Benefits Are You Entitled To?